A small abandoned building with signage for the "Jumas Peoples Trading Company" stands in the foreground of a cityscape of Winston-Salem at dusk

 More opportunities for more people.

-Research and community input tell us that Forsyth County, N.C., has been plagued by barriers to living-wage employment, pockets of concentrated poverty, lack of investment in effective public transportation, and poor coordination of community resources.
+Research and community input tell us that Forsyth County, North Carolina, has been plagued by barriers to living-wage employment, pockets of concentrated poverty, lack of investment in effective public transportation, and poor coordination of community resources.
 That’s why we’ve decided to focus our Local Impact in Forsyth County efforts on addressing these root-cause, systemic issues.
-We’re partnering with our community to build capacity, so members raise their voices to share challenges and ideas, and play a fundamental role in developing solutions.
+We’re partnering with community to build capacity, so members raise their voices to share challenges and ideas, and play a fundamental role in developing solutions.

 Our Goals